alebov/AD-lab/README.md

 To have the lab up and running the two commands you need to run are:
 - `vagrant up`
-- `ansible-playbook -i hosts --user=vagrant labsetup.yml`
+- `ansible-playbook -i hosts labsetup.yml`

+If you run into some problems while running the main playbook, you can also the indipendent playbooks:
+- `ansible-playbook -i hosts domain_controller.yml`
+- `ansible-playbook -i hosts member_server.yml`
+- `ansible-playbook -i hosts win_workstation.yml`
+- `ansible-playbook -i hosts linux_srv_domain.yml`
+- `ansible-playbook -i hosts linux_srv_no_domain.yml`

 ### Thanks to

 This repo is based on the work of [jckhmr](https://github.com/jckhmr/adlab) and [kkolk](https://github.com/kkolk/mssql).
-I had to do some changes to have the lab working properly for my configuration, but the majority is copied and pasted from their repos.